Venus (mythology): Epithets

 Like other major Roman deities, Venus was given a number of epithets that referred to her different cult aspects, roles, and her functional similarities to other deities.
 Her "original powers seem to have been extended largely by the fondness of the Romans for folk-etymology, and by the prevalence of the religious idea nomen-omen which sanctioned any identifications made in this way."

 Venus Acidalia, in Virgil's Aeneid (1.715–22, as mater acidalia).
-Servius speculates this "rare" and "strangely recondite epithet" as reference to a mooted "Fountain of Acidalia" (fons acidalia) where the Graces (Venus' daughters) were said to bathe; but he also connects it to the Greek word for "dart", "needle", "arrow", whence "love's arrows" and love's bitter "cares and pangs".
+Servius speculates this "rare" and "strangely recondite epithet" as reference to a mooted "Fountain of Acidalia" (fons acidalia) where the Graces (Venus's daughters) were said to bathe; but he also connects it to the Greek word for "dart", "needle", "arrow", whence "love's arrows" and love's bitter "cares and pangs".
 Ovid uses acidalia only in the latter sense.
 Venus Acidalia is likely a literary conceit, formed by Virgil from earlier usages in which acidalia had no evident connection to Venus.
 It was almost certainly not a cultic epithet.

 Venus Anadyomene (Venus "rising from the sea"), based on a once-famous painting by the Greek artist Apelles showing the birth of Aphrodite from sea-foam, fully adult and supported by a more-than-lifesized scallop shell.
 The Italian Renaissance painter Sandro Botticelli used the type in his The Birth of Venus.
-Other versions of Venus' birth show her standing on land or shoreline, wringing the sea-water from her hair.
+Other versions of Venus's birth show her standing on land or shoreline, wringing the sea-water from her hair.

-Venus Barbata ("Bearded Venus"), mentioned in Servius' commentary on Virgil's Aeneid.
+Venus Barbata ("Bearded Venus"), mentioned in Servius's commentary on Virgil's Aeneid.
 Macrobius's Saturnalia describes a statue of Venus in Cyprus, bearded, with male genitalia but in female attire and figure (see also Aphroditus).
 Her worshippers cross-dressed - men wore women's clothes, and women wore men's.
 Macrobius says that Aristophanes called this figure Aphroditos.
 The Latin poet Laevius wrote of worshipping "nurturing Venus" whether female or male (sive femina sive mas).
 Several examples of Greek and Roman sculpture show her in the attitude anasyrmene, from the Greek verb anasyromai, "to pull up one's clothes" to reveal her male genitalia.
 The gesture traditionally held apotropaic or magical power.